VulcanJS/Vulcan/README.md

 ## Resources

-The best way to get support is [Telescope Meta](http://meta.telescopeapp.org).
-The  [Telescope Slack Chatroom](http://slack.telescopeapp.org) is also a good place.
+The best ways to get support are [Telescope Meta](http://meta.telescopeapp.org) and the [Telescope Slack Chatroom](http://slack.telescopeapp.org).

-You can also check out the [Nova roadmap on Trello](https://trello.com/b/dwPR0LTz/nova-roadmap) to see what needs to be done.

 ## Deployment